 After playing a key role in the founding of the Salk Institute in California, Szilard died peacefully in his sleep in 1964, hoping that the genie whose face he had seen at the traffic light in 1933 would treat human beings with kindness.

 Since Szilard the common and deep roots that underlie the tree of science and politics have become far clearer.
-Today we need scientists like Szilard to stand up for science every time a scientific issue such as climate change or evolution collides with politics.
-When Szilard pushed scientists to get involved in politics it may have looked like an anomaly, but today we are struggling with very similar issues.
-As in many of his other actions, Szilard’s motto for the interaction of science with politics was one of accommodation.
+Today, when science and facts seem under attack and where truth constantly threatens to become a casualty, we need scientists like Szilard to stand up for science every time a scientific issue political ideology.
+When Szilard pushed scientists to get involved in politics it may have looked like an anomaly, but today it's not simply optional.
+All of us need to be involved in small and big ways.
+At the same time, it's worth noting that Szilard's motto for the interaction of science with politics was often one of accommodation.
 He was always an ardent believer in the common goals that human beings seek, irrespective of the divergent beliefs that they may hold.
 He was also an exemplar of combining thought with action, projecting an ideal meld of the idealist and the realist.
 Whether he was balancing thermodynamic thoughts with refrigeration concerns or following up political idealism with letters to prominent politicians, he taught us all how to both think and do.
 As interdisciplinary scientist, as astute technological inventor, as conscientious political activist, as a troublemaker of the best kind, Leo Szilard leaves us with an outstanding role model and an enduring legacy.
 It is up to us to fill his shoes.